graffic/nanocorp/README.md

 After running tests, it builds two docker images: one for the backend and frontend called **app** and another one for the database called **db**.
 They are published on [docker hub](https://hub.docker.com/r/graffic/nanocorp/tags/)

 The last step is deployment (Check the `deploy` directory).
 This application is deployed in Google Cloud using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) with two pods (each pod with app and db containers) and a load balancer.
-After deploying the new images, the process empties cloudflare's caches.
+After deploying the new images, the process empties Cloudflare's cache.

 ### Why kubernetes?

 Containers are very easy to deploy and google was giving $300 USD in credits for Google Cloud.
-So it was a no brainer.
+It was a no-brainer to get a cluster with 2 nodes an one external IP.

-On one side the containers used in e2e tests are the same dockerfiles that run in production.
-So it helps a lot being able to reproduce the environment.
+On one side the containers used in e2e tests are the same Docker files that run in production.
+It helps a lot being able to reproduce the environment.
 The other side was that it was a it difficult to automate the `gcloud`/`kubectl` process.

 ### Infrastructure summary